Multidisciplinary Rectal Cancer Clinic

 To make an appointment for the Multidisciplinary Rectal Cancer Clinic, please call 443-997-1957.

 Patients Likely to Benefit from the Clinic:

-- Patients who have been newly diagnosed with local rectal cancer; or rectal cancer that has metastasized to the areas of the body like the lungs and liver
+- Patients who have been newly diagnosed with local rectal cancer; or rectal cancer that has metastasized to areas of the body such as the lungs and liver

 - Patients with recurrent rectal cancer